mmower/aido/README.md

 in responsento a given set of conditions, and some control flow mechanisms hat govern how the tree "makes decisions".

-Those heart of the control flow is the **sequence** and the **selector** and the notion that any element of the behaviour tree either results in **success** or **failure**.
+Those heart of the control flow are behaviours such as `sequence` and `selector` and the notion that any element of the behaviour tree either results in **success** or **failure**.
 In particular, a sequence considers each of its children until one of them fails while a selector selects among its children until one succeeds.
 From such a simple premise quite complex behaviours can emerge.

 ## Specifying a tree